musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 fauna cloud-login
 ```

-You'll need to enter your email address as well as your password.
-If you signed up with a third-party authentication service like Netlify or GitHub, you'll need to create a database through the web admin and obtain a security key from the database's security tab.

-At this point one can create a database that will be used to store our transformed images.
+At this point, one can create a database that will be used to store our transformed images.
 The database name shall be `poster_generator` :

 ```create_database
 fauna create-database poster_generator
 ```

-Once the database is created the next step is to create a collection where all the transformed image urls will be stored.
+Once the database is created the next step is to create a collection where all the transformed image URLs will be stored.
 The name of the collection will be `transformations`:

 ```collection
 CreateCollection({ name: "transformations" })
 ```

-Finally, We need to create an index for this collection.The index will make it easier to locate a document.
+Finally, We need to create an index for this collection.
+The index will make it easier to locate a document.

 ```CreateIndex
 CreateIndex({